Facts about Badger Baiting

 - Badgers have since been granted further protection by the Protection of Badgers Act 1992.

-- Badger persecution has been classified as a priority for the past nine years by the National Wildlife Crime Unit.
+- Badger persecution has been classified as a priority since 2009 by the National Wildlife Crime Unit.

-The chart below shows the number of reports of badger related incidents received by the Badger Persecution Priority Delivery Group in 2017.
+The chart below shows the number of badger-related incidents and intelligence reported to the UK Badger Persecution Priority Delivery Group (BPPDG) in 2019.
 Reports were sent by animal welfare groups and law enforcement agencies.

 In relation to sett interference, the top four were: